-Due to the way mobile carriers determine and then block/filter spam messages, we recommend that anyone who wishes to send messages to several hundred people per day should enable secondary numbers.
-This is Step 1 in minimizing the randomness of mobile carrier filtering.
+Due to the way mobile carriers determine and then block/filter spam messages, we recommend that anyone who wishes to send messages to several hundred people per day should use our 77411 shortcode.
+This is now the only option in minimizing the randomness of mobile carrier filtering.

 Most times when the carrier blocks your message, they send an error code back to our application.
 Once received, we would automatically reprocess the texts which were reported as blocked by a carrier.

 **You can opt out at anytime.
 Numbers --> Toll-free number --> Settings